South Africa's Gordhan faces tough balancing act in budget speech

 The turmoil around the minister caused the rand to sink by 4 percent, but the currency has since recovered because of the support the minister has received.

-Political analyst Daniel Silke said Gordhan had kept his political standing amid the fraud controversy by positioning himself as "the savior of the national interest opposed to the forces of personal interest".

-Additional reporting by Wendell Roelf in Cape Town; Editing by James Macharia and Tom Heneghan
+Political analyst Daniel Silke said Gordhan had kept his political standing amid the fraud controversy by positioning himself as "the saviour of the national interest opposed to the forces of personal interest".
+(Editing by James Macharia and Tom Heneghan)